 These technical issues may not be that important

-In the sales assistant example, even if there is not direct discrimination, there would hopefully in any event be a claim for discrimination arising from disability, with the employer not being able to show that its conduct is objectively justified.
+Where a case is close to being direct discrimination, there would hopefully in any event be a claim for discrimination arising from disability, with the employer not being able to show that its conduct is objectively justified.

-Also, where there are serious concerns about a person doing a particular job, as in the air traffic controller example, or a policeman perceived to be behaving agressively, the courts are in any event likely to bend over backwards to try and find there is not direct discrimination, so that an employer can take objectively justifiable measures.
+Also, where there are serious concerns about a person doing a particular job, as in the case of a policeman perceived to be behaving agressively, the courts are likely to bend over backwards to try and find there is not direct discrimination, so that an employer can take objectively justifiable measures.

 As regards the possibility that greater severity of a disability due to employer’s actions may make direct discrimination more likely, here it would presumably be that much more difficult for the employer to resist a claim for discrimination arising from disability, because it would have difficulty showing objective justification.